 PEAK is our name for the highly distinctive undergraduate curriculum at The College of Idaho that helps you graduate with an academic major and three minors in four years.

-PEAK challenges you to achieve literacy in each of four academic areas, or "Peaks" — the humanities, social sciences, natural sciences and a professional field.
+PEAK challenges you to achieve literacy in each of four academic areas, or "Peaks" — the humanities, social sciences, natural sciences, and professional foundations and enhancements.

 PEAK sets us apart

 While we’re not the only college offering a broad liberal arts education, our PEAK program is uniquely structured to accomplish two sometimes-competing goals:

 - Expanding your horizons through diverse studies, and

 - Offering a practical education that prepares you to compete and lead in the real world.

 PEAK is an acronym that stands for professional, ethical, articulate, and knowledgeable — the qualities we seek to instill in students by creating a focused program of study in four broad academic areas.